CU-SCE/SCE-CU/TimeSinceFire/README.md

 # Time Since Fire

 You will need python, jupyter notebook to run this.
+*You will need to create an accout with Google Earth Engine and create a project and get the project id.*
 Unfortunately, running this code just through a plain python script will not give us the capabilities of rendering the map.
 Hence we must use jupyter notebooks.

 ## Steps to run this code